-In an attempt to ward off the incursions of the Sea Peoples, Pharaoh Ramses II (1279-1213) was building fortified cities in the land of Goshen in the eastern delta of the Nile and using the forced labour of refugees, sometimes called 'Habiru' (whence the word Hebrew) because they were stateless and so without any protection against the mercenary armies pillaging their way through the Near East and profiting from the ready market for slaves.
+Furthermore, in an attempt to ward off the incursions of the Sea Peoples, Pharaoh Ramses II (1279-1213) was building fortified cities in the land of Goshen in the eastern delta of the Nile and using the forced labour of refugees, sometimes called 'Habiru'(whence the word Hebrew) because they were stateless and so without any protection against the mercenary armies pillaging their way through the Near East and profiting from the ready market for slaves.

-It is to a group of these stateless and nondescript Habiru (Exodus 11:4; 12:38) that we are to look for the historical core of the epic that has such a central place in the later literature of the Israelites.
+It is to a group of these stateless and nondescript Habiru (Exodus 11:4; 12:38) that we are to look for the historical core of the epic that has such a central place in the later literature of the Israelites, who saw themselves as descended from the Habiru who escaped under the leadership of a man called Moses.
+They were formed into a people during their years in the Sinai desert, and had a unique understanding of God as being the God of the oppressed.